What types of bunion surgery are there?

 -

-The patient should come to Clínica San Román about one hour before the operation in order to review the tests and perform the surgical preparation.
+The patient should come to Clínica San Román about an hour before the operation in order to review the tests and make the surgical preparation.
 The atmosphere at the Clinic is cordial, warm and professional.

 San Roman Dotores, experts in minimally invasive surgery for bunions and claw toes, are pioneers in Europe.
 They have been performing these procedures since 1979 with excellent results.